MetaMask/web3-dubai-mm-workshop/README.md

 `
 ```

-We first need to add a Navigation component and styles, in the `apps/web/components` directory create a page called `Navigation.tsx` and add the following code:
+We first need to add a Navigation component and styles in the `apps/web/components` directory, create a page called `Navigation.tsx`, and add the following code:

 ```typescript
 import Link from "next/link";